muratmelih/rate-review-modal/README.md

 # Rate and Review Modal App

 This project is a simple rate and review modal developed with React and with TypeScript.
-For styling, sass is used You can find live demo of the application in below link:
+For styling, sass is used, and application is full responsive
+You can find live demo of the application in below link: